coreyphillips/rn-bitcoinjs-lib/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-The pure JavaScript Bitcoin library for node.js and browsers.
+This is a React Native compatible version of [bitcoinjs-lib,](https://github.com/bitcoinjs/bitcoinjs-lib)a pure JavaScript Bitcoin library for node.js and browsers.
 Estimated to be in use by over 15 million wallet users and is the backbone for almost all Bitcoin web wallets in production today.